Banking » Guides » What Is A Money Order, How Does It Work, Pros & Cons

 • You Do Not Have A Bank Account – If you do not have a bank account, but want to issue checks, then money orders can be a viable alternative.
 You can purchase money orders by cash, so in this case, you do not need to have a debit card or checking account to complete the transaction.

-• Use It For Savings – As Robert Stammers, director of investor education at CFA Institute, mentioned, some people use money orders to store some of their savings.
+• Use It For Savings – Some people use money orders to store some of their savings.
 Since money orders are widely accepted across the country, they can be cashed out at any time.

 • Gifts – You might want to give a cash gift to someone who does not have a bank account.
 In this case, purchasing a money order in their name might be one way to go about it.